How US election outcome could affect the Western Balkans – DW – 09/30/2024

 Bosnian-Serb leader Milorad Dodik had already threatened that were the land exchange to take place, the Republika Srpska — the predominantly Serb part of Bosnia and Herzegovina — would join Serbia.

-This could have led to a new Balkan war.
-The ethnically motivated redrawing of borders harbors huge potential for conflict.
+This could have led to a new Balkan war, with the ethnically motivated redrawing of borders harboring huge potential for conflict.

 But Trump's plans were frustrated by an indictment against President Thaci from the Kosovo Tribunal in The Hague.
 Thaci handed himself over to the court.